Introduction to English

 Robert Maynard Hutchins

 English is a thriving and lively area at Litherland High where we strive to ensure that students enjoy our subject and progress in all lessons.
-We pride ourselves on our good relationships with students and our commitment to improving standards of teaching and learning.
+We pride ourselves on our strong relationships with students and our commitment to improving standards of teaching and learning.

 English is a subject that is crucial to students’ understanding of themselves, the wider world and their place within it.
 It allows them to develop their powers of imagination and creativity and to use language with flair and precision.
-We seek to develop students who love to read, understand texts clearly, and have the ability to communicate confidently in a range of different situations.
+We seek to develop students who: love to read; understand texts clearly and have the ability to communicate confidently in a range of different situations.
 The English Department works hard to personalise students’ learning at all levels and colleagues have proactive relationships with parents.
 The department works relentlessly to develop confident students who are effective and reflective communicators.

 English at KS3